aquilafavonia/rhythm-game/README.md

 # Rhythm-Game
-Simple 4-key, Piano Tiles-style, rhythm game
+Simple 4-key, Piano tiles-style, rhythm game

 A 4-key rhythm game developed in C using Raylib, inspired by other rhythm games such as osu!mania and robeats.